 The Master of Accountancy program elective courses provide the student with an opportunity to select courses in a specific area of accounting and finance to meet the individual goals of the student.

 As an alternative to electives or in partial fulfillment of the Elective Component, students may declare an area of concentration where they wish to develop additional specialized expertise to fulfill personal or career interests.
 A concentration requires a total of nine credits in the concentration, beyond the required core courses.
 The addition of a concentration increases the total credit hours required for graduation from 30 to 39.

 Click on the Bulletin to view the Master of Accountancy course list.

 How is Hodges University’s Master of Accountancy Program Different?

 Our Program is Accredited

-Hodges University has received specialized accreditation for its business and business-related programs through International Assembly for Collegiate Business Education (IACBE).
+Hodges University has received specialized accreditation for its business and business-related programs through International Accreditation Council for Business Education (IACBE).
 The business programs in the following degrees are accredited by the IACBE:

 - Master of Business Administration

 - Master of Science in Management

 The Master of Accountancy (MAcc) program was implemented in September 2013.
 Programs can be considered for IACBE accreditation after two years of assessment data have been collected and submitted to IACBE with an application for accreditation.
 Therefore, the MAcc program is not currently accredited by IACBE.